ashutoshmjain/gita/src/mathuraChap01.md

 **And more importantly, to save humanity from the loss of the knowledge locked in `Bramhrishi's` mind, for there was no written text.**

-`Prarbdha` - the fate had thrown him a new challenge - expand humans window of history !
+The fate - `Prarbdha` -  had thrown him a new challenge - expand humans' window of history !

 ## 1.1
 ---

 If modern civilization was a bullet train, then what `Vaśiṣṭha` had staged [^whoIsVas] were ‘literally’ the rails.
 Hard to coalesce, and even harder to decrypt neolithic knowledge - agriculture, mining, metallurgy, transport, to name a few - down to the very meaning of five elements.
 Pieces of entire wisdom were sharded in the collective memory of congregation - as "methods" to accomplish complex tasks. **Particularly one hundred  skills that were deemed magical**.

-For example, a forest dweller couldn't fathom a metal as strong as iron is extracted burning the dark grey stones in big fire (furnace) - a gift of Sun - most prominent of all deities.
-Those who didn't believe in such a miracle could visit the congregation to see the proof first hand - the magic of Sun god.
+For example, a forest dweller couldn't fathom a metal as strong as iron was extracted from grey stones - melted in big fire (furnace).
+Those who didn't believe in such a miracle were welcome to see the proof first hand.
+They called it - the magic of Sun - the god of fire.

 These hundred skills were the first set of "qualified" truths.
-Their authenticity as much as the Sun shows up every day in pretty much same size.
-One of the reason people said "hundred sons" were taken that fateful morning was - each of them owned one skill.
+Their authenticity proved through repeatable experiments.
+One of the reason people said "hundred sons" were taken that fateful morning - each of them owned one skill.
 The owner of a skill stream was called `Aacharya`.

 <div style="padding-left:40px;font-size:0.9em;">